qfuggett/DemonOfTheStrait/README.md

 ### 🌐 5.
 Open project in Unity Hub

-- Click 'Locate' and find and select the "Threshold" project to open.
+- Click 'Locate' and find and select the "DemonOfTheStrait" project to open.
 <br/>

 **<div align="center">🧛🏽Velcome to the project!!😱</div>**